BBC World Service placements

 - Slowing down to investigate, read, listen and learn

 Up to eight placements are available to current Chevening Scholars studying relevant degree programmes in the UK.
 Due to the nature of the professional placement, applicants must also demonstrate that they have at least two years’ experience as a working journalist, and/or have or will have completed a master’s in journalism from a UK university by the time that the placement starts.

 Applications will open at 12:00 BST on 17 March and will close on 31 March 2021 (at 17:00 BST).

 To apply, you must complete a Chevening/BBC World Service Group Professional Placement Programme application form, AND submit the following to [email protected]:

 - Status letter from your university that confirms the end date of your course.

 - A copy of your passport date page as well as a copy of your current Tier 4 visa/BRP ensuring eligibility to complete the placement in line with immigration regulations.
 Your visa needs to last long enough for you to complete this placement – until end of December 2021.

 - A complete Chevening/BBC World Service Group Professional Placement Programme application form.

-The form is available to complete here when applications open on 16 March
+The form is available to complete here when applications open at 12:00 17 March